Rana-Alnajashi/Rana-Alnajashi/README.md

 ---

 ### 🧐 **About Me**
 Hey there! 👋 I'm **Rana**, an Information Technology student passionate about AI, machine learning, and data mining.
-I'm currently exploring how AI can be applied in real-world scenarios, including smart crowd management and accident classification.
-Excited to learn and grow in this field!
+I'm currently exploring how AI can be applied in real-world scenarios.
 ---

 ### 🎓 **Education**